1995parham-learning/lightgbm101/slides.md

 Instead of one-hot encoding, the optimal solution is to split on a categorical feature by partitioning its categories into 2 subsets.
 If the feature has `k` categories, there are `2^(k-1) - 1` possible partitions.
 But there is an efficient solution for regression trees.
 It needs about `O(k * log(k))` to find the optimal partition.

+## Optimization in Network Communication

+It only needs to use collective communication algorithms, like 'All reduce', 'All gather' and 'Reduce scatter', in distributed learning of LightGBM.
+LightGBM implements state-of-the-art algorithms.
+These collective communication algorithms can provide much better performance than point-to-point communication.